AndrewGossenPerez/MemoryAllocator/README.md

 The standard malloc and free is replaced with alloc and release respectively.

 To do list :
-First-fit and Best-fit algorithm options ( You decide which to use ) Benchmarking against the standard malloc and free
+First-fit and Best-fit algorithm options ( You decide which to use ), Benchmarking against the standard malloc and free, thread-safety